Nama-Salameh/Starry-Stay/README.md

 - This page is available only for authenticated users.
 - The confirmation page opened by confirming the booking from the checkout page.
 - The confirmation page shows the booking status, booked rooms, and booking information.
+- Users can save and print the information as a pdf file.

 ![Confirmation page](https://github.com/Nama-Salameh/Starry-Stay/assets/92352860/0a486fdb-37a9-4ba6-9447-6fbe449719da)